MCTCP/TerrainControl/COMPILING.md

 ## Eclipse
 First of all, ForgeGradle and Eclipse are not the best friends.
 Sometimes, you'll find out that things don't work anymore.
-When things do work however, you have a nice test environment where you can quickly make changes to TerrainControl.
+When things do work however, you have a nice test environment where you can quickly make changes to OpenTerrainGenerator.

 ### Before you start
 Normally, you'd just use the import option of Eclipse.
 However, ForgeGradle requires us to run another command first.
-Run the command `./gradlew setupDecompWorkspace` in the TerrainControl directory.
+Run the command `./gradlew setupDecompWorkspace` in the OpenTerrainGenerator directory.
 This command decompiles Minecraft, so that you can quickly jump to the Minecraft source code from Eclipse.